whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-11-Birchbox-Subscription-Box-December-2015-Review-Coupon.md

 <p>I'm always down for bigger and fuller hair.
 Unfortunately I wasn't born with it, so I welcome all the tools to help me achieve that.</p>

 <p>I sprayed this on my dry hair and it did give me some volume without doing much.
 I have really long hair so the heavy weight might play a part in decreasing the volume.
 I'm guessing if you have short hair you might achieve much more volume.
-Either way, I'm loving this spray and I may need to purchase the full bottle using the coupon included in this box, how convenient.</p>
+Either way, I'm loving this spray, so much that I purchased the full size right away and I used the $10 coupon included in this box too, how convenient!</p>

 <br>